lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 #### Pending Deposits Calculation Algorithm

+The pending balance covers every pending CL deposit attributable to a Lido key, whether the target is a key awaiting activation (a new validator) or an already-active validator (a top-up).

 1. **Data retrieval:** get pending deposits and the active validator set from the Consensus Layer, Lido keys from the Keys API, and Lido withdrawal credentials from the Lido contracts.
-2. **Consistency check:** the number of Lido keys returned by the Keys API must be at least equal to the count of deposited validators reported by the Staking Router.
+2. **Consistency check:** the number of Lido keys returned by the Keys API must be at least equal to the count of deposited validators reported by the Lido contract (`depositedValidators`).
 If fewer keys are returned, revert.
 3. **Find Lido keys awaiting activation:** compare Lido keys against the CL validator set — keys not yet present on the CL are considered _pending_ (deposited on the Execution Layer, not yet activated on the Consensus Layer).
-4. **Attribute deposits to pending keys:** walk over pending deposits in queue order; for each deposit targeting a Lido pending key:
+4. **Attribute pending deposits to Lido keys:** walk over pending deposits in queue order and locate each deposit's target Lido key:
+   - If the pubkey matches an **active Lido validator** (already on CL), credit the deposit as a top-up.
+No BLS-signature or front-run check is needed because the validator's withdrawal credentials are already immutable on the CL.
+   - If the pubkey matches a **pending Lido key** (not yet on CL):
-   - Deposits with an invalid BLS signature are skipped.
+     - Skip deposits with an invalid BLS signature.
-   - The first BLS-valid deposit for a key determines the key’s status: if it points to Lido withdrawal credentials, the key is accepted and the deposit is kept; otherwise the key is considered front-run and all of its deposits are discarded.
+     - The first BLS-valid deposit for the key determines its status: if it points to Lido withdrawal credentials, the key is accepted and the deposit is kept; otherwise the key is considered front-run and all of its deposits are discarded.
-   - Subsequent deposits to an already-accepted key are added to that key's group.
+     - Subsequent deposits to an already-accepted pending key are added to that key's group.
-5. **Sum balances:** `clPendingBalance` is the sum of deposit amounts across all deposits attributed to accepted pending Lido keys.
+5. **Sum balances:** `clPendingBalance` is the sum of all deposit amounts attributed in step 4 (both pending-key activations and active-validator top-ups).

 ### From Transient to Pending